 - Put your utilities on a budget plant.

 - Maximize space in a studio apartment instead of a one-bedroom.

 - Buy second-hand furniture and clothing.

-4. Cultivate independence by becoming self-reliant.
+4. Cultivate independence and self-reliance

 Ways to cultivate self-reliance:

 - Learn how to fix a leaky sink on your own.

 - Cook meals for one person and enjoy them.

 - Take a hot bath when you’re feeling stressed out.

 - Keep your apartment clean and your laundry folded.